 Capillaria (hairworm), the smallest worm (pictured above), about 1.5mm, can be particularly damaging and commonly colonise in the crop.
 These worms use earthworms in part of their life cycle.
 Hairworms typically cause diarrhoea, anaemia, weight loss, loss of appetite and the hens can look depressed and dull.

 Heterakis gallinarum, or the caecal worm, is found in the caecum of hens.
 The worm is relatively harmless; however, it can carry ‘blackhead’, another parasite, which normally affects turkeys but can occasionally affect chickens.
 Blackhead burrows into the caeca, leading to inflammation and yellow droppings.
 The parasite migrates to the liver causing damage which can result in death.
 Unfortunately, there is no specific licensed treatment for blackhead, so worming is the preventative option.

 Syngamus trachea, the gapeworm, lives in the trachea (windpipe) causing gasping and head shaking.
 Because of the clinical signs, gape worms are the most commonly thought of worms affecting hens.
 However, they are quite rare and the cause is usually respiratory disease.

 Tapeworms rarely affect hens; if you do suspect them consult your vet.
 It is easy to assume your flock have worms, so one way to check is to get the hens’ droppings tested.
 This avoids over-worming and will advise you of the species present.
-Chicken Vet supply special kits to collect a sample and includes packaging to send to the laboratory.

 How can you ensure your hens are worm free?